 The pension plan is a retirement planning option that some employers offer as a benefit to employees.
-This plan aims to simplified the process of saving for your retirement benefits.
+It is extremely rare and is often associated with government careers such as postal workers and military personnel.
+This plan aims to simplify the process of saving for your retirement benefits.
 While it is simpler for employees, it can also limit the amount of money you have and the level of control you have over your money.

 One of the potential disadvantages of using a defined benefit pension plan is that you have to deal with a lack of control.
 With this type of plan, you do not need to choose the individual investments for our money.
 If you are the type of person who is proactive when it comes to investing, this type of retirement plan will not be the best option for you to use.

 Another possible problem that comes with pension plans is that the potential is smaller than that of a defined contribution retirement plan.
 With a defined benefit plan, you know exactly how much you can have when you retire.

 By comparison, if you were to use a 401(k) or another qualified retirement plan, you could potentially have more money available to you when you retire.
 If you contribute the maximum amount to your plan and choose the right investments, you could have much more money when you reach retirement.